It is easy to make generalisations about the quality of mobile library information online.

 There are around 90 UK mobile library services.
-It is hard to assess all these in one go, so this post will check the 22 in Scotland.
+It is hard to assess all these in one go, so this post will look at the 22 in Scotland.
 This is not a substitute for a proper accessibility assessment, or real user testing.
 It simply gives an indication of common problems.

 The process for the assessment was to look through each mobile library website and answer these questions:

 - Is the information published as HTML?
-Documents should be available in HTML format, as it provides better options for assistive technologies.
+Information should be available in HTML format, as it provides better options for assistive technologies.